Campus Ministry » Know - Curriculum & Retreats

 The Freshman Retreat theme is community and culture.

-Students will hear from faculty members, work in small groups and get to know their classmates.
+Students will hear from senior leaders, work in small groups and get to know their classmates.

 The day ends with a teaching Mass, whereby our Chaplain explains the importance of gathering as a community to worship and receive the Eucharist.
 Campus Ministry Senior Associates lead the small group discussions.

-The Sophomore Retreat theme is service.
+The Sophomore Retreat theme is vocation.

 Campus Ministry Senior Associates lead small group discussions.
 The day ends with the class worshiping as a community at Mass.